smithy-lang/smithy/docs/source/spec/core.rst

       - Description
     * - service
       - :ref:`shape-id`
-      - The shape ID of the service to which the resource is bound.
+      - The absolute shape ID of the service to which the resource is bound.
         As with the ``resource`` property, the provided shape ID is not required to be resolvable at build time.
     * - resource
       - :ref:`shape-id`
       - **Required**.
-The shape ID of the referenced resource.
+The absolute shape ID of the referenced resource.

         The provided shape ID is not required to be part of the model;
         references may refer to resources in other models without directly